wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `stirIntoVortex()`: stir to a different vortex.
 - `StirToEdge()`: stir to edge of the current vortex.
-- `stirToTurn(maxStirLength?, directionBuffer?, leastSegmentLength?)`: stir to the point where the direction changes vastly.
+- `stirToTurn(option={})`: stir to the point where the direction changes vastly.
+  - `option.preStirLength`: the stir length before stirring to turn.
-  - `maxStirLength`: the maximal length it will stir.
+  - `option.maxStirLength`: the maximal length it will stir.
-  - `directionBuffer`: the angular threshold in radians to be considered as "vast" change.
+  - `option.directionBuffer`: the angular threshold in radians to be considered as "vast" change.
-  - `leastSegmentLength`: the minimum length between points to consider in the calculation.
+  - `option.leastSegmentLength`: the minimum length between points to consider in the calculation.
 - `StirIntoDangerZoneExit()`: stir to the nearest exit point of danger zone.
 The bottle will find a danger zone if it is not currently in.
 - `stirToNearestTarget(target, options?)`: stir to the nearest point to the target position within the given maximum stir length.
   - `target`: the target effect.
 An object with `x` and `y` properties.